Monday, December 31, 2007

 “Jeez!”

-Comfort raised her hand to commence a discussion on blaspheming, but Bud stumbled backward out of her reach.
+Comfort raised her hand to commence a further discussion on blaspheming, but Bud stumbled backward out of her reach.
 He turned to bolt for the door and hesitated as he caught sight of himself and Jessie lying naked on the floor.
 “Oh, God, no.” Bud was still mumbling as his knees hit the dirt floor beside the young couple.
 “Wake up, Jessie!”
 He shouted as he tried in futility to shake the girl awake.
 “Wake up, Jessie!
 I’m having an awful dream!”
 Each time he reached to shake the sleeping girl his trembling hand slipped through her body as though it was only smoke.
 “Jessie!
 Jessie, please get up!”

 Jeremiah came up and knelt beside the terrified youth.
-He put his hand on Bud’s bare should and tried to give some manly comfort.
+He put his hand on Bud’s bare shoulder and tried to give some manly comfort.
 “It will be alright.
 I was scared for weeks when we crossed over.”

 Bud turned and looked the boy in the face.
 Much to his astonishment he found himself staring at a slightly younger version of himself.
 “You’re saying I’m dead?”